arispant/Udacity-Memory-Game/README.md

 ## How the game was built.

-During the development proccess i used Vanilla JS to manipulate the DOM, CSS for styling, responsiveness and animation for matched and unmatched cards.
-Also HTML to set game's elements.
+During the development proccess i used Vanilla JS with object-oriented programming to create Player class and handle all the game's functionality(properties and methods) and manipulate the DOM.
+HTML to set game's elements.

-* The game begins with a deck suffling
-* During the game time, moves and rating are stored in variables to help us provide info.
-* When the player finds all the pairs a modal is displayed giving info about player's scores.

 ## Installation.